-Visiting office hours early in the semester and working with your professors can help you feel more confident as the semester progresses.
-Here are a few ways you can make the most of meeting with your professors.
+Visiting office hours early in the semester and working with your professors can build confidence as the semester progresses.
+Here are a few ways to make the most of meetings with your professors.

 Identify your needs

-If you feel like you don’t have a reason right now to attend office hours, plan to go and simply introduce yourself to your professor.
-This can make it easier to go later in the semester if you have a question or need help.
-There are many reasons to go to office hours this semester:
+Even if you don’t have an academic reason to attend office hours early in the semester, you can introduce yourself to your professor.
+Meeting your professor now can make it easier to go later in the semester if you have a question or need help.
+There are many reasons to go to office hours as the semester progresses:

 Find out when your professor’s office hours are by checking your syllabus.
-If you have time conflicts with office hours and other classes, reach out to your professor directly to request a meeting at a different time.
+If you have time conflicts with office hours and other classes, contact your professor directly to request a meeting at a different time.
 Be sure to provide times you are available and ask what works best for them.

-It’s important to come prepared with questions and concerns you have about the course.
-Remember that office hours are useful for a variety of reasons.
-This is a great opportunity to meet your professor and understand their teaching style early in the semester.
+Come prepared with questions and concerns you have about the course.
+Office hours are helpful for a variety of reasons.
+You can ask questions and learn about their teaching style early in the semester.
 Here are some questions you could ask:

 Maximize your time

-During your meeting, make sure you stay present mentally so you can get the most of your professor’s time.
+During your meeting, stay present mentally to get the most out of your professor’s time.
 Here are some things to try during your meeting: